UWPCE-PythonCert/PythonCertDevel220/_sources/modules/lesson00/extras_fp.rst.txt

 Here are some articles you may wish to read to help you become familiar with the background to functional programming.

-Dont think you need to learn or even understand this right now; this is just some background material, knowledge of which will help you later in the class.
+Don't think you need to learn or even understand this right now; this is just some background material, knowledge of which will help you later in the class.

 * https://docs.python.org/3/howto/functional.html